awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 ## Using System Metric Attributes<a name="attrib-system-metrics"></a>

 Amazon Connect includes system metric attributes that can help you define routing conditions in your contact flows based on real\-time metrics about the queues and agents in your contact center\.
-When you include a **Get queue metrics** block in your contact flow, metrics are retrieved for the current working queue, or other queue that you specify, and returned as attributes in the Metrics namespace\.
+When you include a **Get queue metrics** block in your contact flow, metrics are retrieved for the current working queue, or other queue that you specify, and returned as attributes that you can reference in blocks that occur after that block in the flow\.

-You can reference the metric attributes returned to determine the optimal route for a contact by checking current queue metrics, such as the number of contacts currently in a queue, the number of available agents in a queue, and the length of time the oldest contact has been in a queue\.
+You can reference the metric attributes returned to determine the optimal route for a contact\.
+Check the current queue metrics, such as the number of contacts or available agents in a queue, and how long the oldest contact has been in a queue\.
 You could even get metrics for multiple queues and use a **Set contact attributes** block to store the metric attributes for each queue\.
 You could then compare queue metric attributes using a **Check contact attributes** block, and route the contact to the queue with the fewest calls in it, or to a callback if all queues are busy\.
 To learn more about the metric attributes available, see [System Metrics Attributes](#attribs-system-metrics-table)\.

 **To use system metrics attributes in a contact flow**